chromium-for-lambda/chromium-binaries/README.md

 ## Usage

-For automatic installation, set environment variables and Playwright/Puppeteer will automatically download compatible binaries ([details](#examples-automatic-installation)).
-For manual installation, download the zip file containing Chromium and it's required dependencies and upload to Lambda yourself.
+- For automatic installation, set environment variables and Playwright/Puppeteer will automatically download compatible binaries ([details](#download-a-supported-browser-binary-from-your-function-code)).
+- For installation via a Lambda layer, download the correct zip file containing Chromium and it's required dependencies and upload to Lambda yourself ([details](#installation-via-a-lambda-layer)).

 ## Releases